-Responsible Party Process Faculty Member Initiatives new course, course revision, new program, program revision.
-Curriculum reviewed on a five-year cycle with CTE programs reviewed on a two-year cycle.
-Department and Division Review All members of the department/discipline and the Division Dean are given an opportunity to review the proposed new course, course revision, new program, or program revision.
-Specific Review Groups Specific reviews are done in the following areas as appropriate: General Education Honors Distance Education Technical Review Workgroup A Workgroup of the Curriculum Committee meets semi-monthly to conduct a technical review of all curriculum proposals prior to being made available to the Curriculum Committee for approval.
-The Technical Review Workgroup includes the following individuals: • Faculty Co-Chair(s) • Vice-President of Academic Affairs or designee • Articulation Officer • Faculty Librarian • Curriculum Technician • Additional instructional faculty Curriculum Committee The Curriculum Committee meets semi-monthly to review new course proposals, course revisions, new program proposals, program revisions, and graduation requirements.
-The committee is co-chaired by one or more faculty member(s) appointed by the Academic Senate and by the Vice-President of Academic Affairs or administrative designee.
-Academic Senate President/Designee and College President/Designee Review and verify curriculum is ready to be presented at the District level for compliance.
-District Technical Review Workgroup-Instruction (DTRW-I) District Technical Review Workgroup-Instruction reviews for regulations compliance.
-Membership includes: • Chancellor's Representative • One of the following from each college: • Faculty Curriculum Chair(s) • Academic Senate President or designee • Vice-President of Academic Affairs • Articulation Officer Chancellor's Cabinet Verification of curriculum and placement of Board of Trustees Meeting Agenda
+Responsible Party Process

+Faculty Member Initiate new course, course revision, new program, program

+revision.
+Curriculum reviewed on a five-year cycle with CTE

+programs reviewed on a two-year cycle.

+Department and Division All members of the department/discipline and the Division Dean are

+Review given an opportunity to review the proposed new course, course

+revision, new program, or program revision.

+Possible Review Workgroups Workgroups of the Curriculum Committee may be formed at the

+discretion of the curriculum co-chairs.
+Some examples are:

+General Education

+• Honors

+Distance Education

+Technical Review

+Suggested members of the Technical Review Workgroup

+include:

+Faculty Co-Chair(s)

+Vice-President of Academic Affairs or designee

+1 Articulation Officer

+Faculty Librarian

+Curriculum Specialist

+Additional instructional faculty

+Curriculum Committee The Curriculum Committee meets semi-monthly to review new

+course proposals, course revisions, new program proposals, program

+revisions, and graduation requirements.
+The committee is co-chaired

+by one or more faculty member(s) appointed by the Academic

+Senate and by the Vice-President of Academic Affairs or

+Academic Senate administrative designee.
+Review and verify curriculum is ready to be presented at the District

+President/Designee and level for compliance.

+College President/Designee

+District Council on Curriculum District Council on Curriculum and Instruction reviews for

+and Instruction (DCCI) regulations compliance.
+Membership includes:

+Chancellor's Representative

+One of the following from each college:

+o Faculty Curriculum Chair(s)

+Academic Senate President or designee

+Vice-President of Academic Affairs

+Articulation Officer

+Chancellor's Cabinet Verification of curriculum and placement on Board of Trustees

+Meeting Agenda